UX-Wizards/wizards-wiki/content/en/current-leadership-teams.md

 * *Looking for someone to run this event*

 #### Weekly UI
+Practice your UI skills and bulk up your portfolio with weekly prompts.
 Held in the #weekly-ui Slack channel

 * Elsa

 #### UX Mixer 🎉
+A fun get-together whether just mingling, chatting, trivia, or games.
 *Event runs monthly, check calendar*

 * Keri Fullwood *